B2B Lead Generation For Complex Sales

 Now, the point is what you sell and what your clients sell are going to connect to more than one of these emotions.
 What you need to understand though, is that these are not the emotions that drive buying decisions, but that your customers experience myriad emotions throughout their journey.

-How can I discover the emotional motivators of my customers for my customers and for my clients?
+How can I discover the emotional motivators of my clients and prospects?

-So, this is an example of an empathy map created through mind mapping tools.
+So, this is an example of an empathy map created using mind mapping tools.

 Based on what they’re saying and doing, it helps you build an understanding of what is not happening externally, but you need to understand the interior world of how customers are thinking and feeling.